 In the United Kingdom, Nigel Farage — a British Member of the European Parliament who has been campaigning for Britain to leave the EU for decades — is a controversial figure.
 2016 saw Farage's vision come closer to being fulfilled than ever before, with the UK voting to leave the European Union (EU) in a referendum in a move known as "Brexit."
 In the aftermath, Farage has been treated as the Messiah by some, and as the Devil by others.
 Public attitude is so mixed about Farage that he recently claimed he's afraid to go out for a beer without bodyguards!

 For all his controversy though, it seems that Nigel Farage's star may be on the rise in the United States.
 He claims US President-Elect Donald Trump as a friend (Trump has publicly backed Farage as UK Ambassador to the US), and we're now learning that even Hollywood is beginning to take notice of him.
-According to the Daily Telegraph, Warner Bros. is considering making a film about Farage's successful Brexit campaign!
+According to the Daily Telegraph, a "major Hollywood studio" is considering making a film about Farage's successful Brexit campaign!

 What's Going On?